coopermaa/awesome-sinatra/README.md

 * [Nesta](https://github.com/gma/nesta) - A lightweight CMS, implemented in Sinatra.
 Content can be written in Markdown or Textile and stored in text file
+* [Spontaneous](https://github.com/SpontaneousCMS/spontaneous) - An CMS with intuitive, attractive and responsive HTML5 interface

 ## File Uploading